webix-hub/docs/data/desktop/compatibility.md

 For some platforms ( Java, .Net, PHP ) - ready to use solutions are available for data loading, saving, exporting.

-@metadesc:browser support, platform compatibility and server side technologies that work with Webix UI library
+@metadescr:browser support, platform compatibility and server side technologies that work with Webix UI library